9yiyi9/Superconductive-low-coded-ML/README.md

 - Feature scaling - Standard Scaler: feature scaling for numeric columns only in train and test set.

 **[ML Models & Evaluations]**:

+The tool is designed to solve both regression and classification problems with algorithms including logistic, KNN, SVM, random forest and decision tree.
+All models can automatically tune hyperparameters and ensure delivery of the best performance.
+Finally, the tool visualizes all model performances using various evaluation metrics to enable the user to easily identify the best model.
+Additionally, the tool uses EDA visualization to help users make more informed decisions along the process.

 - for classification problems, the tool offers algorithms including logistic, SVM, KNN, random forest, decision tree which are evaluated using accuracy, precision, F1, recall and confusion matrix;